backdrop-contrib/bee/Usage.md

 *Examples:*
 - `bee help status` - Display help for the 'status' command.
 - `bee help` - Display help for 'bee' itself.

-### Configuration
-#### `config-export`
-*Description:* Export config from the site.
-*Aliases:* `cex` , `bcex`
-*Examples:*
-- `bee config-export` - Exports config (from 'active' to 'staging') for the current site.

-#### `config-import`
-*Description:* Import config into the site.
-*Aliases:* `cim` , `bcim`
-*Examples:*
-- `bee config-import` - Imports config (from 'staging' to 'active') for the current site.

-#### `config-get`
-*Description:* Get the value of a specific config option, or view all the config options in a given file.
-*Aliases:* `cget`
-*Arguments:*
-- `file` The name of the config object to retrieve.
-This is the name of the config file, less the '.json' suffix.

-- `option` (optional) The name of the config option within the file to read.
-This may contain periods to indicate levels within the config file.
-Leave blank to display the entire config file.

-*Examples:*
-- `bee config-get system.core site_name` - Get the value of the 'site_name' config option.
-- `bee config-get devel.settings` - See all the config options for the Devel module.

-#### `config-set`
-*Description:* Set the value of an option in a config file.
-*Aliases:* `cset`
-*Arguments:*
-- `file` - The name of the config object to retrieve.
-This is the name of the config file, less the '.json' suffix.
-- `option` - The name of the config option within the file to set.
-This may contain periods to indicate levels within the config file.
-- `value` - The value to save in the config file.

-*Examples:*
-- `bee config-set image.style.thumbnail effects.0.data.width 200` -    Change the width of the Thumbnail image style.

 ### Core
 #### `download-core`